BNP200000/CS-4390-Project/readme.txt

 javac *.java

-In on terminal: java Server
+On one terminal: java Server
 In another terminal: java Client <Name>